Israeli Spies 'Watched Russian Agents Breach Kaspersky Software' - Slashdot

 If Kaspersky did not know.
 Its not like Russia has a free press to investigate those things.
 Oh crap.

-Any AV vendor (Score:4, Insightful)
+Any AV vendor (Score:5, Insightful)

 Re: (Score:2)